theowlseye/Ven-Diagram/README.md

 This formula is a mess.
 I am argueing with myself if I want this project to be educational or if I just want to reach the end goal.
-If it were to be educational I would have to explain how I came up with that crazy ass formula.
+If it were to be educational I would have to explain how I came up with that crazy formula.
 I would also need to find a better way to show the formula.
 It hurts my eyes.

 Here is an easy formula.
 This something digestable.